juiyangchang/CarND-Term1-Traffic-Sign/README.md

 |0.013|38 (Keep right)|
 |0.013|13 (Yield)|

-Test Case 3, Actual Label: 12 (Priority road): this one iss less interesting as the network iss correct.
+Test Case 3, Actual Label: 12 (Priority road): this one is less interesting as the network is correct.

 |Probability|Prediction|
 |:----:|:----:|